oracle/mysql-operator/CONTRIBUTING.md

-# Contributing to the OCI Volume Provisioner
+# Contributing to the MySQL Operator

 *Copyright (c) 2018 Oracle and/or its affiliates.
 All rights reserved.*